Myelin is critical for optimal brain function and mental health.

 It’s also a component of myelin and supports myelin production.

-Research shows that the choline pathway promotes remyelination and enhances the repair of myelin (64).
+Research shows that the choline pathway promotes remyelination, and enhances the repairing and rebuilding of myelin sheath (64).

 Citicoline (also known as CDP-Choline) is the most bioavailable form of choline.